Bucknell University: Non-academic facilities

+Bucknell Greenhouse is located on the fourth floor of the Biology Building.
+In 2023, the Century Plant (Agave americana) bloomed for the first time in thirty years.
+The greenhouse contains three ecosystems: a desert, wetlands, and tropical and temperate forests.

+In 2023, the school began the first part of the Bucknell Greenway, what will be a 4 mi educational recreation path around campus, while also connecting to the athletic fields across U.S. Route 15.

+Spratt House is the home of the institution's Army Reserve Officer Training Corps (ROTC) program.

 Academics

-Bucknell has a total enrollment of around 3,700 undergraduate and 30 graduate students.
-With around 400 faculty, the faculty to student ratio is 9:1 with the average class size of approximately 20 students.
+Bucknell has a total enrollment of around 3,950 undergraduate and thirty graduate students.
+With around 400 faculty, the faculty to student ratio is 9:1, with the average class size of approximately twenty students.
 Bucknell has traditionally had strong engineering programs.
-With the addition for the Freeman College of Management in 2015, Bucknell offers a distinctive balance of foundational liberal arts study and pre-professional training, a balance reflected in the 25% of students who choose to double major.
-In 2021, the largest majors according to the categories supplied by the National Center for Education Statistics were: Accounting and Finance (79 graduates), Political Science and Government (76 graduates), Economics (67 graduates), Psychology (66 graduates), Biology/Biological Sciences (60 graduates).
-In addition to coursework, many students take advantage of undergraduate research opportunities available across the three colleges.
-For the years between 2015 and 2021, 18% of students reported pursuing post-graduate study within 9 months of graduating.
+With the addition for the Freeman College of Management in 2017, Bucknell offers a balance of foundational liberal-arts study and pre-professional training, a statistic reflected in the 25% of students who choose to double major.
+In 2021, the largest majors were Accounting and Finance (79 graduates), Political Science and Government (76 graduates), and Economics (67 graduates).
+For the years between 2015 and 2021, 18% of students reported pursuing post-graduate study within nine months of graduating.

-College of Arts & Sciences
+College of Arts and Sciences

-The College of Arts and Sciences anchors Bucknell University in the liberal arts tradition.
-Its three divisions—arts and humanities, social sciences, and natural sciences and mathematics—host 275 faculty members in 34 departments and 66% percent of all students enrolled in 50 majors.
-The College Core Curriculum ensures that students receive a broad based, liberal education.
-The college emphasizes intellectual community in diversity; transformative education for the common good; mentorship that encourages students to lead examined lives; and leading-edge research and scholarship.
+The College of Arts and Sciences anchors Bucknell University in the liberal-arts tradition.
+Its three divisions—arts and humanities, social sciences, and natural sciences and mathematics—host 275 faculty members in 34 departments and 66% percent of all students enrolled in fifty majors.
+The college emphasizes intellectual community in diversity, transformative education for the common good, mentorship that encourages students to lead examined lives and leading-edge research and scholarship.

 College of Engineering

-Among American colleges that do not offer a PhD in engineering, Bucknell was ranked 6th for 2022, according to U.S. News & World Report.
-The same report ranked Computer Engineering 5th, Civil Engineering 5th, Electrical Engineering 2nd, and Mechanical Engineering 9th.
-Engineering facilities are concentrated in three buildings: The Charles A. Dana Engineering Building, the adjoining Breakiron Engineering Building, and Academic East (shared with the Education Department).
+Among American colleges that do not offer a PhD in engineering, Bucknell was ranked 7th, according to the 2024 edition of the U.S. News & World Report college ranking.
+The same report ranked Computer Engineering 5th, Civil Engineering 3rd, Electrical Engineering 4th, and Mechanical Engineering 3rd.

 Freeman College of Management

-Students can choose from five tracks leading to the BSBA degree: managing for sustainability, markets innovation and design, global management, accounting & financial management or analytics & operations management.
+Students can choose from five tracks leading to the Bachelor of Science in Business Administration degree: managing for sustainability, markets innovation and design, global management, accounting and financial management, or analytics and operations management.
 A five-year, dual degree in Engineering and Management is available for engineers with management career goals.
-In 2022, after 4 years as an independent college, The Freeman College of Management was ranked 17th among undergraduate business schools.
+In 2025, The Freeman College of Management was ranked 23rd among undergraduate business schools by Poets & Quants.